WP-API/node-wpapi/CONTRIBUTING.md

 ## Best Practices for Commits

 You should always run `npm test` before committing, to identify any syntax, style or unit test errors in your branch.
+See "Testing" below for more details about setting up the environment for running the tests.

 #### Commit Granularity